Reference Tests

 reference fixtures, configured differently.
 For example, to set up a fixure

-, whose reference data is stored in ../specialdata
+ref_special, whose reference data is stored in ../specialdata, you

 could include: